broadinstitute/gnomad-browser/.github/ISSUE_TEMPLATE.md

   diagnose and fix the issue.

-* For concerns about data, check the frequently asked questions (http://gnomad.broadinstitute.org/faq) before filing an issue.
+* For concerns about data, check the frequently asked questions (http://gnomad.broadinstitute.org/faq) or send an email to exomeconsortium@gmail.com.

 -->